21 Jan 2020

-Cairn intends to announce its preliminary results for the year to 31 December 2017 on Tuesday 13 March 2018.
-In advance of these results, Cairn is providing an update on recent operations and the Group’s trading performance in 2017 together with guidance for 2018.
-This information is unaudited and is subject to further review.
+Ahead of announcing its preliminary results for the year to 31 December 2019 on 10 March 2020, Cairn today provides an update on its operations and trading performance together with guidance for 2020.
+This information is unaudited and subject to further review.

 Simon Thomson, Chief Executive, Cairn Energy PLC said:

 "Cairn’s strong cash flow generation, active portfolio management and year end net cash provide financial flexibility for continued strategic delivery across our balanced portfolio.

 We are delighted to have achieved FID in Senegal and we look forward to the results of our exploration drilling programme in Mexico.
 The sale of our Norwegian business through two attractively-priced transactions demonstrates the company’s continued focus on capital discipline and monetisation."

 - Combined oil production net to Cairn from the Catcher and Kraken fields in 2019 averaged ~23,000 bopd, at upper end of guidance of ~21,000 to 23,000 bopd